cristianonicolai/devconfcz-2020/README.md

 curl -X GET http://localhost:8080/travels
 ```

-Should return an empty array since we don’t have travels yet.
+Should return an empty array since you don’t have any travels yet.

 3. Post new Travel that **does not** require visa